 4. The Massive Dimensions of This Bucharest City Guide Attraction

-It was built during 1952-1957, a period when there was a large influence of creating constructions which would outlast an earthquake.
+It was built during 1952-1957, a period when there was a large influence of creating constructions that would outlast an earthquake.
 Combining this with the Soviet influences, it was clear that it had to be massive.

 The foundation has an area of 280x260m.
 For more than 50 years, from 1956 until 2007, it was the highest building in Bucharest.
 It has 91.6 m and the television antenna on top of it has an additional 12.4 m.
 Which means in total it is 104 m high.